-Berserk Button: Agnes's stuffed unicorn.
+Berserk Button: Agnes' stuffed unicorn.
 She'll scream loud enough to shatter glass.
-This happened when an Evil Minion attempted to eat her stuffed unicorn right in front of her.
+This happened when an Evil Minion (Kevin) attempted to eat her stuffed unicorn right in front of her.

 Gru's obnoxious date, Shannon, really doesn't like phonies.

 Bilingual Bonus: Agnes compares Gru's head to an egg.
 Eduardo calls Gru "Cabeza de Huevo" (head-of-eggs).
-And El Pollito is 'The Small Chicken'.
-One of the minions also continues this from the third film and says "Kampai" to a robotic arm while raising his glass, which is Japanese for "Cheers!"
+And El Pollito is "The Small Chicken."
+One of the minions also continues this trend with the minions from the first film and says "Kampai" to a robotic arm while raising his glass, which is Japanese for "Cheers!"

 Body Horror: The effects of PX-41 greatly increases the body, turns them entirely bluish-purple, and causes all hair to become long and frizzy.
 It also increases aggression, as the rabbit attacking the scientists demonstrated.